 With twenty-three attendants from across Europe, the DESSIN Ecosystem Services Evaluation Framework webinar was a success.
 The framework and a practical example of its application were presented by Gerardo Anzaldua (Ecologic Institute), who led the working group developing the framework, and Nadine Gerner (Emschergenossenschaft), who led the application of the framework on three case study sites.
 The webinar includes an ample Q&A session with an extended group of members from the framework development team and lasted over an hour.
-Find the webinar for download here!
+Find the webinar and the Power Point presentation for download here!

 Click to read more

 Ronjon Chakrabarti from adelphi presented a DESSIN poster titled “Perspectives from Europe: Ecosystem services valuation for innovation promotion” at the end of August at the World Water Week in Stockholm, Sweden.
 The poster was presented within the third session: “Ecosystem degradation and livelihoods.
 Moving from vicious to virtuous cycles” by ICIMOD, SIWI, Swedish Agency for Marine and Water Management, WRC and We Effect.

 Around 60 people attended the session where Ronjon Chakrabarti was able to give a short presentation about the ESS Evaluation Framework, which was received with great interest by the participants.